Work Zone Safety

 The Federal Highway Administration provides the following safety tips for drivers in work zones.

-- Stay alert and minimize distractions - Refrain from changing the radio station, using a hands-free mobile phone or eating.
+- Stay alert and minimize distractions - Refrain from changing the radio station, talking on the phone or eating.

 - Turn or keep your headlights on - They help drivers see what's ahead and help others see oncoming vehicles.